EdwardAstill/sectiony/documentation/user guide.md

 stress.plot("von_mises")
 ```

 The plots automatically handle holes and complex geometries, masking the stress values outside the material.
+Holes are automatically clipped to only show where they intersect with solid regions, matching the property calculation behavior.

 ## 5. Saving and Loading (JSON)

 You can save your section geometry to a file for later use.
+The JSON format preserves exact curve definitions (Line, Arc, CubicBezier), not just discretized points.

 ```python
 # Save to JSON